zealzel/cable_ai/source/index.html.md

 Parameter | Description
 --------- | -----------
 rc_id | The rc_id of the recording_config to delete
-period | The update period of the simulated data
+period | The update period of the simulated data (milli-second)

 <!-- ### HTTP Response -->